 In one of the many, many, many videos I watched to practice my hand stretching skills, I saw one pizza place actually drop the whole dough ball in a container of flour and toss it to thoroughly coat all the sides before stretching it.
 So don't be shy about flour here.

 As the surface area of the dough increases, the flour spreads out.
 If you don't have enough flour down, the dough will become sticky and hard to handle.
 If you feel a sticky spot as you stretch, simply plop the dough back on the floured counter and make sure it's nice and evenly coated again.

 Once your dough is well floured, it's time to define the outer crust.
 You don't have to be super precise here, just press your fingers into the dough about half an inch from the edges.

 By the time the dough is all stretched your outer crust might look fairly thin, but because you've protected it like this , it'll still bubble up nicely in the oven.

 With the crust protected, it's time to start stretching.
 Gently pick the dough up from the far edge and hold it upright, letting it stretch down toward the counter.

 Once again, let gravity do most of the work.
 Rotate the dough through your hands, letting it continue stretching down until it's about eight or nine inches across or until it doesn't seem to want to stretch on its own anymore.

 The more it stretches, the easier it will become to stretch.
 So be patient at this stage.
 You're just warming up.

-Then, slide a hand under the dough, with your palm and fingertips against the counter.
-Stretching the dough on the backs of your hands creates a softer, sloped surface that's less likely to tear the dough than if you held your hands with your palms and fingertips facing up.
+Slide a hand under the dough, with your palm and fingertips against the counter.
+Stretching the dough on the backs of your hands creates a softer, sloped surface that's less likely to tear the dough than if you held your hands with your palms and fingertips (and fingernails!) facing up.